kmousaa/cosmolink/README.md

 Media file size limitation: Currently, Cosmolink supports media files (images, photos, and videos) up to 1MB in size.

 ___
-That's it!
-You can now enjoy real-time messaging and collaboration with Cosmolink.

 ![](https://github.com/kmousaa/Cosmolink/blob/main/demo.gif)